DataGomes/ReportAI/README.md

 Ensure you have the necessary permissions and subscriptions for Scopus API, Cohere, and Together AI.

+To set up the Scopus API correctly using pybliometrics you can follow this tutorial: https://pybliometrics.readthedocs.io/en/stable/configuration.html

 ## Usage

 ### As a library